spectrocloud/librarium/content/docs/04-clusters/3-cluster-management/05-backup-restore.md

 # Prerequisites

-## For AWS Bucket as Backup Location
+## For an Amazon Web Services (AWS) Bucket as Backup Location

-* The AWS S3 permissions listed in the next section need to be configured in the AWS account to provision Backup through Palette.
+* The AWS Simple Cloud Storage (S3) AWS S3 permissions listed in the next section need to be configured in the AWS account to provision Backup through Palette.

 * Pre-created bucket at the AWS or MinIO object-store.

-## For GCP Backup Location
+## For a Google Cloud Platform (GCP) Backup Location

 * GCP service account with a `storage admin` role.